 North Star Academy is a public middle school in Redwood City.
 The principal of North Star Academy is Chris Hiltbrand, who can be contacted at firstname.lastname@example.org.
-536 students go to North Star Academy and identify mostly as White, non-Hispanic; Hispanic; and Filipino.
-0.4% of the North Star Academy students have "limited English proficiency."
+536 students go to North Star Academy and identify primarily as White, non-Hispanic; Hispanic; and Filipino.
+0.4% of the North Star Academy students are "limited in English proficiency."
 14% of the 536 students here have subsidized lunches.
-The ratio of students to teachers at North Star Academy is 21:1.
+The student to teacher ratio at North Star Academy is 21:1.
 McKinley Institute of Technology is one of the nearest middle schools.

 - Computer arts

 - Drawing painting

 - Rock climbing